CASTResearchLabs/com.castsoftware.labs.mips-redux/com.castsoftware.labs.mips-redux_documentation.md

 This extension is compatible with:

 * 8.1.x out-of-the-box \(AIP release used for the tests\)
-* 8.0.x after changing the nuspec file \(there is no reason the extension would not work but it was not tested\)
+* 8.0.x out-of-the-box \(there is no reason the extension would not work but it was not tested\)
 * 7.x.x after changing the nuspec file \(there is no reason the extension would not work but it was not tested\)

 # Supported DBMS servers